storypku/bazel_iwyu/README.md

 ```

 ## TODOs
 1. [x] Ship prebuilt include-what-you-use binary releases
 2. [x] Make this repo accessable as an external dependency.
+3. [x] Support for custom mapping files and IWYU options from users.
+4. [ ] Aggragate IWYU output files (*.iwyu.txt) into one.
-3. [ ] More IWYU mappings for other 3rd-party libraries, e.g., ABSL, Boost, Eigen, etc.
+5. [ ] More IWYU mappings for other 3rd-party libraries, e.g., ABSL, Boost, Eigen, etc.
-4. [ ] Gather multiple X.iwyu.txt into one.
-5. [ ] Support for custom mapping files and IWYU options from users.
+6. [ ] CI: Integrate with GitHub Workflows.

 ## How to Contribute
 As with other OSS projects, suggestions and PRs are welcome!